StackStorm-Exchange/stackstorm-pagerduty/README.md

 `{{ids}}` is a comma separated list of incident ids, and `{{email}}` is the email address of the user acknowledging or resolving the incident. `{{description}}` is the title of the incident.

+# Running Create actions

+Create actions require a JSON object with the details for the resource being created.
+A JSON Schema is present on all `create` actions to help enforce requirements and inform structure.
+These schemas match the PagerDuty API 'request schema' documentation.